generate/generate/docs/generator-js.md

 Generate's CLI attempts to:

-* Load a local installation of the Generate library using node's `require()` system, falling back to global installation if not found.
+1. Load a local installation of the Generate library using node's `require()` system, falling back to a global installation if not found locally.
-* Load the configuration from `generator.js` using node.js `require()` system
+1. Load the configuration from `generator.js` using node.js `require()` system
-* Register it as the ["default" generator](generators.md#default-generator)
+1. Register the configuration as the ["default" generator](generators.md#default-generator)
-* Execute any tasks or generators you've specified for it to run.
+1. Execute any tasks or generators you've specified for it to run.
-* If multiple task or generator names are specified on the command line, Generate's CLI will attempt to run
+1. If multiple task or generator names are specified on the command line, Generate's CLI will attempt to run

 **If `generator.js` does not exist**

-Generate's CLI attempts to:

-* Find any generators you've specified for it to run by using node's `require()` system to search for locally installed modules with the name `generator-*`,
+Generate's CLI attempts to find any generators you've specified for it to run, using node's `require()` system to search for locally and globally installed modules with the name `generator-*`.

 ## Creating a generator.js